Could licensing controls tighten up for this year's Carnival?

 The street party draws crowds of millions every August bank holiday for its vibrant celebration of Caribbean culture.

-Kensington and Chelsea's full council will vote tomorrow on whether to specifically add Notting Hill Carnival to its Statement of Licensing Policy (SLP) for the first time.
+Kensington and Chelsea's full council will vote on Wednesday (May 23) on whether to specifically add Notting Hill Carnival to its Statement of Licensing Policy (SLP) for the first time.

 However some have criticised the move, claiming it will turn the volume down on Europe's biggest street party.